 The most recent example of a court case in relation to pharmaceuticals patent protection is the "alendronate case".
-The first generic alternatives of FOSAMAX (MSD) were added to the reimbursement list from 1 January 2007.
-After a short period of commercialisation (two months), generics manufacturers were forbidden to commercialise their "alendronates".
-Consequently, FOSAMAX could not enter the reference price system (cf. 4.3) on 1 July 2007.
-From July 2007 onwards, some generics manufacturers were once again allowed to release their products.
+The first generic alternatives of FOSAMAX (MSD) were added to the reimbursement list on 1 January 2007.
+After a short period of commercialisation (two months), generics manufacturers were forbidden to commercialise their "alendronates" due to patent disputes between the originator and the generic companies.
+Consequently, FOSAMAX could not enter the reference price system (cf. section 4.3) on 1 July 2007.
+From 15 April 2008 onwards, generic manufacturers were once again allowed to release their products and therefore, FOSAMAX entered the reference price system on 1 July 2008.